R0CKETLAUNCHER/R0CKETLAUNCHER/README.md

 ▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀.                                  .
                 we disconnect alot pls be patient with us and our grandpa device *  ☁️
 .
-                    c+h and interacting is encouraged !!!!! we dont bite!!!! we think!!!! unless it says otherwise in our name *  ☁️
+                    c+h and interacting is encouraged!!!!! just tell us when cuddling!!!! pls!!!!! we dont bite!!!! we think!!!! unless it says otherwise in our name *  ☁️
 .
                       we lolololove phighting, hollowknight, ultrakill, pressure, i/atsv, statesmp-ish and portal fans prettyplease int *  ☁️
 .